Cass, the Maids, and the Saints

 Retrace a few days and its mid week on the strip in Bruns.
 Cass and I are sitting in one of the charming little nooks beside the footpath at Saint Maries.
 We catch glimpses of Monte, inspired and grinning, the afternoon light flirting with her camera.

 The strip I am referring to is where the two shops—Old Maids and Saint Maries—sit, neighbouring each other.
 This road is the entry and exit point for Brunswick Heads, positioned two parallel streets away from the tidal river, and lines what I might deem the sweetest suburb in all of the Northern Rivers.
-Stilted colourful houses, jacarandas and gum trees, veneer blinds, banksias, bottlebrush, coastal shrub and sea breeze.
+Stilted colourful houses, jacarandas, gum trees, veneer blinds, banksias, bottlebrush, coastal shrub and sea breeze.
 Bruns.

 The first of the two venues, Old Maids, was a product of Cass derailing an aspiration to become a doctor.
 She opened it at the barely-ripe age of twenty four, taking over the old milk-bar on the corner of Tweed and Fingal street.
 She had just moved to the region from Victoria, and though she had spent a number of years working in a cafe in Lorne that she was enamoured by, she didn’t know what she was doing.
 I wonder, do we ever really know?